-The replication of an Egyptian 12th- dynasty (19th century Bc) wall-painting reveals pottery-making using the wheel, and serves as inspiration for reconstruction of this wheel.
-Vases from the archaic and classical periods (7th- 4th century Bc) demonstrate the pottery skill in ancient Greece regarding the wheel, knowledge of clay, and perfect control of the firing process.
+The replication of an Egyptian 12th- dynasty (19th century BC) wall-painting reveals pottery-making using the wheel, and serves as inspiration for reconstruction of this wheel.
+Vases from the archaic and classical periods (7th- 4th centuries BC) demonstrate the pottery skill in ancient Greece regarding the wheel, knowledge of clay, and perfect control of the firing process.
 Scenes from pottery workshops depicted on some Greek vases open a window into ancient techniques.

 The Use of Pottery in Daily Life

-Through the reconstruction of a full-size Israelite house from the monarchy period (10th-7th century BCE), the varied uses of ceramic vessels are beautifully illustrated.
+Through the reconstruction of a full-size Israelite house from the monarchy period (10th-7th centuries BC), the varied uses of ceramic vessels are beautifully illustrated.
 Based on the house excavated at Tel Qasile, which archeologists discovered on the grounds of the museum complex, the model reconstruction gives visitors a sense of both the time and space of ancient Israel.

 Pottery in the Study of Archaeology

 Due to the discernable changes in the shape, style and manufacture of ceramic vessels from one era to the next, archaeologists use pottery as a key tool in period classification and dating.
-This segment of the pavilion traces the evolution of three basic pottery vessels used in the Land of Israel - the oil lamp, cooking pot and the storage jar.
+This section traces the evolution of three basic pottery vessels used in the Land of Israel - the oil lamp, cooking pot and the storage jar.

 Clay and Pottery as Writing Materials

 In cuneiform writing, signs were created by impression of a reed stylus on damp clay tablets, which were then dried.
-Among the items on display are a foundation cone and administrative documents of the 3rd-1st century BCE, including one letter inside its clay envelope.
-In addition, there are samples of early Hebrew writing on pottery from the First Temple Period, among them a jar with a lamelekh seal from Lachish; a group of jar handles, impressed with a seal before firing; an ostraca (broken written potsherds) from the archive at Arad on which administrative letters were written in ink.
+Among the items on display are a foundation cone and administrative documents of the 3rd-1st centuries BC, including one letter inside its clay envelope.
+In addition, there are samples of early Hebrew writing on pottery from the First Temple Period, among them a jar with a lamelekh seal from Lachish; a group of jar handles, impressed with a seal before firing; a group of ostraca (broken written potsherds) from the archive at Arad on which administrative letters were written in ink.
 Magical and incantation texts inscribed on clay figurines and ceramic vessels were found in various periods.
-Note the Egyptian figurines with 18th-century BCE Execration Texts cursing the enemies of pharaoh and a Babylonian Jewish incantation bowl from the 9th-11th century, written in Aramaic.
+Note the Egyptian figurines with 18th-century BC Execration Texts cursing the enemies of pharaoh and a Babylonian Jewish incantation bowl from the 9th-11th century, written in Aramaic.

 Art and Cult